apache/arrow-site/_posts/2026-03-10-arrow-2025-highlights.md

 helped with easier releases and maintenance of the main repository and also of separate language implementations.
 The current apache/arrow repo now holds the format specification, C++ implementation together with all the bindings to it (Python, R, Ruby and C GLib).
-Other languages now live in their own apache repos namely [apache/arrow-java](https://github.com/apache/arrow-java), [apache/arrow-js](https://github.com/apache/arrow-js), [apache/arrow-rs](https://github.com/apache/arrow-rs),
+Other languages now live in their own apache/ repos namely [apache/arrow-java](https://github.com/apache/arrow-java), [apache/arrow-js](https://github.com/apache/arrow-js), [apache/arrow-rs](https://github.com/apache/arrow-rs),